 Opportunity to Iterate

 If at first you don’t succeed, try, try again.
 You’re essentially never going to get everything right the first time.
 This happens whether you’re a design agency or in-house.
 Agencies come in, do a large project or overhaul, and just as quickly, they’re gone.
 Whether or not their design had the desired impact makes no difference.
 The beautiful part of working as an in-house designer is that you have the opportunity (you say obligation, I say opportunity!) to make it better, iteration by iteration.
 You get to see your work evolve and change with the company.
 You can also see how your work is directly impacting the company, which is pretty cool.
 Analytics are addictive.

 I’ve come to realize that I’ll never work for Landor or Frog or Pentagram or Fuse Project.
 I respect the work they produce.
 Sometimes, I still daydream about IDEO and Cooper, but ultimately, I’m happier and produce better results from the inside.

 A few years ago, no one at a design conference would think in-house design was cool (except when it’s for MTV, I found out, which is ironic because it’s actually not that cool on the inside.)
 Now, as start-ups are gaining more mainstream popularity and making design a higher priority, designing in-house for companies like Facebook or Pinterest or Square is becoming cool.
 I think this trend is awesome and that, ultimately, it will produce a better, more thoughtfully designed world for all of us.
 Cheers to all you in-house heros.

 PS: If by some chance you’re Alan Cooper and you’re reading this, I’m so sorry and I love you and maybe I could reconsider and are you offering?

-PS: I’m embarking on a quest to help Product Designers land their dream jobs.
+PS: I blog about how UX and Product Designers can land their dream jobs.
 If you want to learn more, subscribe to my newsletter.